-Table 5 - 8 below shows the minutes of glare exposure that can be expected at different building heights on which the solar PV arrays will be installed for panels that are orientated at $338^{\circ}$ to True North.
+Table 5 - 8 below shows the minutes of glare exposure that can be expected at different building heights on which the solar PV arrays will be installed for panels that are orientated at 338° to True North.
+No Glare is expected due to the removal of the buildings in the south east corner of the services precinct being removed in the updated layout.